Distributed ADMM with linear updates over directed networks: Algorithm

-We first derive our ADMM algorithm and then state its convergence result, before giving an outline of the proof of this result.

-\subsection{Algorithm}
+\section{Algorithm}

-Using the augmented Lagrangian $L_\rho$ defined in \eqref{eq:aug_lagrangian}, we can write the standard 2-block ADMM algorithm for \eqref{eq:opt_prob_indicator_fn} as follows \cite{boyd_admm}.
-Consider that the iterates are initialized at zero\footnote{A more general initialization is provided later in Remark \ref{rem:average_of_iterates}.}.
-For each $k \geq 0$, we perform the following update steps.
+We begin by writing the standard 2-block ADMM algorithm (see \cite{boyd_admm}) for \eqref{eq:opt_prob_indicator_fn} as follows.
+For simplicity, all iterates are initialized at zero.
+For each $k \geq 0$,

-In above algorithm, the primal iterates $(x^k,y^k)$ are divided into two blocks which are updated sequentially, before updating the dual variable iterate $a^k$.
-Note that $y^{k+1}$ is computed using the \emph{latest available} value of $x^{k+1}$.

-Let each agent $i$ maintain the set of iterates $\{x_i^k,y_i^k,a_i^k\}$ for all $k \geq 0$.
-For above algorithm to be implemented in a distributed manner, each agent must be able to update its set of iterates by only receiving information from its in-neighbours in the graph $G$.
-We analyze each of the update steps \eqref{eq:x_update_original}, \eqref{eq:y_update_original} and \eqref{eq:a_update} to see if such a distributed implementation of these steps is possible.
+We assume that for all $k \geq 0$, each agent $i$ maintains the set of iterates $\{x_i^k,y_i^k,a_i^k\}$.
+To implement the algorithm above in a distributed manner, each agent must update its iterates using only the information received from its in-neighbours.
+We analyze each update step above to see if such a distributed implementation is possible. \\ \textbf{The $X$ update step:} Substituting for $L_\rho$ from \eqref{eq:aug_lagrangian} in \eqref{eq:x_update_original}, we obtain